TriKro/rsb-content/survey-product-market-fit.md

 ## Description

-Product-market fit is a term originally coined by serial entrepeneur and VC Marc Andreesen in his epic post "The Only Thing that Matters".
+"Product-market fit" is a term originally coined by serial entrepeneur and VC Marc Andreesen in his epic post "The Only Thing that Matters".
 In short, it refers to being in a good market with a product that can satisfy that market.
 If you really have it, typically you will be stretched to the limit with resources in order to deliver the product.

 Having achieved product-market it, you can safely say that you have fully proven the value hypothesis, where the value hypothesis is the key assumption that underlies why a customer is likely to use your product.
 Andy Rachleff of Wealthfront argues that you should achieve product market fit before searching for venture money.